 - Within the first four minutes of the tour/experience cause your guests to feel something powerful about your clients, your waiting list, or the need for your services.

 This is only the beginning.
 Want the full checklist?
-You can download & print out a PDF in the Free Resources section.
+You can download it and many other resources from the Free Resources page of my website.

 After this is all completed and your visitors are sent on their way, be sure to make a follow-up thank you call to the single visitor or to everyone in the whole group to find out what they thought and get their feedback about what they experienced.